jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   throwRIO :: Exception e => e -> RIO a
   trow :: Exception e => e -> a

-That is exceptions don't have linear payload.
+That is, exceptions don't have a linear payload.

 While there does not seem to be any conceptual difficulty in throwing exception with linear payload, we have noticed that, in practice, many